-Value Engineering (Systems Level)
+Value Management (Systems Level)

-Value engineering (VE) is a process that is somewhat continuous throughout the project but its greatest emphasis should be in the early stages of the project (concepts and design development).
+Value management (VM) is a process that is somewhat continuous throughout the project but its greatest emphasis should be in the early stages of the project (concepts and design development).

-GSA policy is to have an independent VE consultant facilitate a value engineering study with an independent team, including participation by the design A/E and the design A/E estimator throughout the study and implementation process.
-The A/E team must be part of this effort and incorporate the VE consultant's recommendations that were approved by the GSA into the design as part of the scope of work.
+GSA policy is to have an independent VM consultant facilitate a value management study with an independent team, including participation by the design A/E and the design A/E estimator throughout the study and implementation process.
+The A/E team must be part of this effort and incorporate the VM consultant's recommendations that were approved by the GSA into the design as part of the scope of work.